-Applicants to the graduate program in psychology must be approved by the Psychology Graduate Admissions Review Committee before formal acceptance into the program.
+Applicants to either of the psychology graduate programs must be approved by the Psychology Graduate Admissions Review committee before formal acceptance into the program.
 Contact the Admissions Committee chair for application details and deadlines.
 In general, applications are accepted during the Spring semester for admission in the Fall.

 The Master of Arts Counseling Psychology degree is designed for students desiring to provide applied mental health services; it prepares students to sit for the state Licensed Professional Counselor exam.
 The LPC requirements include 60 hours of courses, as required by the Texas Board of Professional Counselors.

 The Master of Science or Master of Arts in General Psychology degree is designed for students desiring to pursue doctoral studies or teaching careers.